-Concerning suggestions for improvement, many groups did not present any suggestion.
-The majority of the PST were very pleased with the educational resource and its tasks, as shown in the following statements: "We consider the activity was very

-- 355 well designed and there are not any aspects to improve."
-(P3); "We think the form is very clear and the simulator helps a lot." (p14).
-However, two of the groups mentioned difficulties with the use of the simulator, suggesting that "Some questions should bring instructions to facilitate the use of the app."
-(P2).
-Though, this suggestion goes against the didactical guidelines on the use of PhETTM interactive simulations, which recommend minimal instructions for their use and a free exploration of its content.
-Other aspects concerned circumstantial situations, as, for example, the work group dynamics: "Since we were working - at distance, there should be a way for each of us to see the form at the same time."
-(P10).
-This statement is important to reflect on, because PhET's Approach to Guided Inquiry (2014) suggests, in point 6, that students should "share their ideas with their partner, working together to answer questions."
-This process could be committed by the situation described by the student.
+Concerning suggestions for improvement, many groups did not present any suggestions.
+The majority of the PSTs were very pleased with the educational resource and its tasks, as shown in the following statements: "We consider the activity was very well designed, and there are not any aspects to improve" (P3), and "We think the form is very clear, and the simulator helps a lot" (P14).
+However, two of the groups mentioned difficulties with the use of the simulator, suggesting that "Some questions should include instructions to facilitate the use of the app" (P2).
+However, this suggestion goes against the didactic guidelines on the use of PhETTM interactive simulations, which recommend minimal instructions for their use and a free exploration of the content.
+Other aspects concerned circumstantial situations such as, for example, the work group dynamics: "Since we were working at a distance, there should be a way for each of us to see the form at the same time" (P10).
+This statement is important to reflect on because PhET's Approach to Guided Enquiry (2014) suggests, in point 6, that students should "share their ideas with their partner, working together to answer questions."
+The important moment of sharing ideas among students can be hampered by the difficulty expressed by the previous student (P10).

 It was also asked how much time each group spent doing the work.
-The response range was between 40 and 90 minutes, with an average of approximately 60 minutes.
+The response range was between 40 and 90 min, with an average of approximately 60 min.

-365 6 Conclusions
+6 Conclusions

-As in other works about the advantages of using simulators to promote different skills in students and interest in science (Droui, 2014; Hensberry et al., 2013; Lancaster et al. 2013; McKagan et al., 2008; Nafidi et al., 2018; Perkins et al. 2012; Wieman et al. 2010), the present study highlights the benefits of PhETTM Plate Tectonics interactive simulation to the conceptual knowledge of pre-service teachers (PST) about plate tectonics, embedded in a structured educational resource with tasks about
+As in other works about the advantages of using simulators to promote different skills in students and interest in science (Droui, 2014; Hensberry et al., 2013; Lancaster et al., 2013; McKagan et al., 2008; Nafidi et al., 2018; Perkins et al., 2012; Wieman et al., 2010), the present study highlights the benefits of the PhETTM Plate Tectonics interactive simulation in developing the conceptual knowledge of pre-service teachers (PSTs) about plate tectonics, embedded in a structured educational resource with tasks about the characteristics of crust, plate movements and an enquiry about plate tectonics.
+PSTs successfully achieved the learning outcomes that guided the elaboration of this educational resource.
+In fact, they were capable of describing the differences between the oceanic crust and continental crust regarding temperature, density, composition and thickness (LO 1), associating the tectonic plate movements with its geological consequences (LO 2), and identifying the tectonic plate movements that cause the formation of some geological structures (LO 3).

-- 370 the characteristics of crust, plate movements, and an inquiry about plate tectonics.
-PST successfully achieved the learning outcomes that guided the elaboration of this educational resource.
-In fact, they were capable of: describing the differences between the oceanic crust and continental crust regarding temperature, density, composition and thickness (Lo1); associating the tectonic plate movements with its geological consequences (Lo2); identifying the tectonic plate movements that cause the formation of some geological structures (Lo3). - 375 Since plate tectonics processes cannot be observed in real time, by using PhETTM Plate Tectonics the PST could observe those processes through the simulation of different crust movements and crust types.
-The tectonic processes observed on the simulator could move PST away from misconceptions about plate tectonics as those identified by Marques & Thompson (2006) and Mills, Tomas and Lewthwaite (2017).
+Since plate tectonic processes cannot be observed in real time, by using the PhETTM Plate Tectonics, the PSTs could observe those processes through the simulation of different crust movements and crust types.
+The tectonic processes observed in the simulator could move PSTs away from misconceptions about plate tectonics, such as those identified by Marques and Thompson (2006) and Mills et al. (2017).

-Although the simulator has some limitations because it does not show the mechanism that causes tectonic plate movements, nor processes such as back-arc basin formation, we believe it has a high potential to promote conceptual knowledge about plate tectonics in PST.
+Although the simulator has some limitations because it does not show the mechanism that causes tectonic plate movements nor does it show processes such as back-arc basin formation, we believe it has a high potential to promote conceptual knowledge about plate tectonics in PSTs.

-In future approaches, it would be interesting to analyse the potential of using simulators such as PhETTM radioactive dating game to explore other core ideas such as geological time, which can cause difficulties of comprehension for some students (Dodick & Orion, 2003, 2006).
+In future approaches, it would be interesting to analyse the potential of using simulators such as the PhETTM radioactive dating game to explore other core ideas, such as geological time, which can cause difficulties in comprehension for some students (Dodick and Orion, 2003, 2006).